japlscript/japlscript/NOTES.md

   - Moved parameter annotations for commands to method parameters list
   - Use default methods for unfiltered element collections
   - Added basic generation code for type-values
+  - Added raw implementation for setting elements with index

 - 3.2.0